-Probably because (i) federal judges are appointed by the President, not elected by the people and because (ii) federal judges can serve for life.
+Someone might argue that the judicial branch is the least democratic branch of government because (i) federal judges are appointed by the President – – meaning they are not elected by the people – – and because (ii) federal judges can serve for life.

 There are three branches of the federal government: executive, legislative, and judicial.
 People vote for the President and members of Congress.
 After a certain number of years, the President and members of Congress must run for re-election.
 If they do not win re-election, they lose their positions.
 The President is also subject to a term limit: he or she cannot serve more than two terms in office.